A good child custody attorney will fight for everything you deserve as a parent in the custody battle.

 Everyone has advice, but is any of it true?
 You need the help of someone who understands your needs and the legal process.
 What is sole legal custody?
 Can you get it?
 Do you have a chance at joint custody?
 What does the term mean?
 Can your son or daughter choose where he or she wants to live?
 These are some of the questions running through your mind.
 Below are some of the important terms you will hear throughout your custody process.

 Generally, courts will award joint legal custody to the parents.
 This allows equal involvement from each parent in making decisions pertaining to the health care, education and day care for the children.
-Contact our Temecula child custody attorney for help with child custody and visitation issues during a custody cases.
+Contact our Temecula child custody attorneys for help with child custody and visitation issues during a custody cases.
+Free initial consultation.

 Here are some factors the court considers when awarding custody: